 However, if we're lucky enough to visit Antoine's parents in Provence during cherry season in the early summer, my mother-in-law, Madeleine proudly rustles up her Clafoutis with local bigarreau cherries, les Burlat.

 These dark-skinned cherries are huge and firm, deliciously sweet with only a slight acidity.
-Equivalents are Bing, Chelan, La Early Red (although it's black!), Black Douglas.
+Equivalents are Bing, Chelan, La Early Red (although black), Black Douglas.
 They're easy to spot as are darker in colour and have a slight heart shape to them.

 This recipe is also good with wild cherries (merises in French).